jobbogamer/MarcusZuckerbot/README.md

 The initialiser test generated in `test_initialisers.js` for each command will test that your exported function returns an object with the expected format.

-Your command file can contain as many functions as you like, and can `require` other modules if necessary.

 #### `name`